 - 31% of your remaining gross weekly income for three or more children

-- 175+ nights: child maintenance is reduced by 50%, with a further reduction of £7 for each child
+- 175 nights or more: child maintenance is reduced by 50%, with a further reduction of £7 for each child

 - One other child, your considered income will be reduced by 11%